When dealing with Tax Relief Advocates you will always have access to a Tax Professional even if you have not signed up for our services yet.

 All Tax Professionals are held by a strict code of conduct where if we do not abide we will lose our license and incur hefty fees.
 On top of that we started in this industry to truly help as many individuals as we can.
+So losing our license is not an option.

 We have resolved tax issues for thousands of clients.
 TR Advocates has the experience to resolve the most difficult IRS problem.
 You will receive customized care and personalized solutions crafted to fit your specific issue.